Want to become a Saint Paul Almanac Community Editor?

 Specific strategies of the community editor apprenticeship project include:

-- Thirty-minute mini-lessons focused on the nuts and bolts of writing, editing, and book production
+- Thirty-minute mini-lessons focused on the nuts and bolts of writing and editing

 - Five established diverse writers work as community editors